 Figure 1 of this Plan displays the land use designations established within the Deer Harbor Hamlet.
-Table 2 on the following pages describes the allowed land uses within each of the four-land use districts established by the Plan -Hamlet Commercial (HC) Hamlet Industrial 1 (HI-A) and Hamlet Industrial 2 (HI-B), Hamlet Residential (HR), (See the Deer Harbor Development Regulations, Sections, 8, 9, 10 and 11.)
+Table 2 on t The following pages describes the allowed land uses within each of the purposes of the four land use districts established by the Plan: -

+- 1. Deer Harbor Hamlet Commercial (DHHC); - 2.
+Deer Harbor Hamlet Industrial-A 1 (DHHI-A); and - 3.
+Deer Harbor Hamlet Industrial B 2 (DHHI-B); 7 and - 4.
+Deer Harbor Hamlet Residential (DHHR), (the Deer Harbor Development Regulations, Sections, 8, 9, 10 and 11.)